-The College also has two loan facilities, a fixed term bank loan of £0.1m, subject to base rate interest movements, and a fixed term, fixed rate (5.14%) bank loan of £2.2m.
+The College also had two loan facilities, a fixed term (5.14%) bank loan of £2.1m and a variable loan of £2m which matured in March 2023.

 Price and interest rate risk

 Price risk arises on financial instruments because of changes in, for example, commodity prices or equity prices.
 Listed investments are exposed to price risk but this exposure is within the College's risk appetite.
 Bank deposits are subject to variable interest rates and the RNCM is exposed to financial risk on these assets.
 The College does not enter into or trade financial instruments, including derivatives.